On this page I'd like to discuss other livebearers which I'm keeping at home and which aren't mentioned in other categories on this website.

 In general they are friendly livebearers but can show some dominance when kept with other tankmates which are a bit too friendly.

-It's not a bright coloured fish but like every poeciliopsis strain, it's an interesting livebearer to keep.
+It's not a bright colored fish but like every Poeciliopsis strain, it's an interesting livebearer to keep.

 If not kept in a species tank, this species should be kept with friendly smaller fish.
 Otherwise, they'll become timid and will disappear slowly from the tank.
 They're also not demanding when it comes to water parameters.
 They can also be kept in softer water without any problems but start keeping them in soft water when they're juveniles or younger.